 Rose Cottage was built in the 1600’s and resided in the village of Chedworth, Gloucestershire, England.
 Henry Ford bought the cottage for $5,000 in 1930.
 A similar cottage would probably fetch about one million today and would be officially protected by the UK government.

 This is a typical Cotswolds Forge, originally built in the early 1600’s and also relocated by Henry Ford to Greenfield Village.
 This particular forge was continuously operated by a Cotswold ‘Smithy’ for 300 years.

 This is Arlington Row, a famous collection of Cotswold cottages in the village of Bibury.
-(Click on the image to see it up close).
 Supposedly, Henry Ford also tried to buy this entire row and have it shipped to Michigan.
 We’re glad that he left these in place.
-It gives us something to admire as we walk from village to village on our new Cotswolds Way.
-Truly, to step into the Cotswolds is to step back in time.
+It gives us something to admire as we walk from village to village on our Cotswolds Way Tour.
+To step into the Cotswolds is to step back in time.